mrpeerat/mReFinED/README.md

       Christodoulopoulos, Christos  and
       Saffari, Amir  and
       Lehmann, Jens",
-    editor = "Bouamor, Houda  and
-      Pino, Juan  and
-      Bali, Kalika",
     booktitle = "Findings of the Association for Computational Linguistics: EMNLP 2023", month = dec,
     year = "2023",